omarsalem7/Portfolio/README.md

 # Portfolio Project

-> This is my portfolio project with Microverse which contain two sections navbar and header.
+> This is my portfolio project with Microverse which contain two sections header and headline section.

 ![screenshot](./assests/ScreenshotPortfolio.png)

-Main feature of the project navbar and header sections.
+Main feature of the project headline section and header.

 ## Built With